Enter your ZIP to find local pros.

 Top Carrier Air Conditioner Models

 Carrier offers several air conditioner models across its Infinity, Performance, and Comfort product tiers.
-These systems vary in efficiency, compressor technology, and noise levels, allowing homeowners to choose a unit that fits their home size, climate, and energy efficiency goals.
+These systems vary in efficiency, compressor technology, and noise levels, allowing you to choose a unit that fits your home size, climate, and energy efficiency goals.

 Infinity® Variable-Speed Air Conditioner with Greenspeed® Intelligence (24VNA6)